chris-teague/rails_admin_map_field/README.md

 - `default_latitude` - the latitude to center the map shown on if the latitude field is blank.
 Defaults to 51.5, the latitude of London, UK.
 - `default_longitude` - the longitude used if the longitude field is blank.
 Defaults to -0.126, the longitude of London, UK.

+- `places_searchbox` - display a searchbox to find locations using Google places.
+Defaults to false.

+- `include_jquery` - include jQuery before calls to google maps?
+Defaults to false.

+- `map_x`, `map_y` - width and height parameters for the map.
+Defaults to 500 x 300

 A more complicated configuration example:

 ```ruby